 We hope you will enjoy surfing our website to find out what Balgay Park and Hill have to offer and we hope it will encourage you to visit the park and enjoy its tranquil beauty.

 If you are interested in joining Friends of Balgay, please contact by emailing firstname.lastname@example.org.

 The Friends of Balgay Autumn Meeting & AGM takes place on Saturday 29th October at 2pm at the Mills Observatory.

 Liz Houghton from the Scottish Wildlife Trust will give a talk about urban wildlife.

 Pictured above is part of the group from Friends of Balgay who took part in a guided tour of the Botanic Garden on Monday 2nd August 2016 - it was a very informative and enjoyable visit.

-** FORTHCOMING EVENT! ** The Friends of Balgay Summer 2016 Meeting will take place on Saturday 3rd September 2016 in the Mills Observatory.
-It starts at 2pm and everyone is welcome!
+The Friends of Balgay Summer 2016 meeting took place on Saturday 3rd September 2016 in the Mills Observatory.

 The Friends of Balgay Spring Meeting took place on Saturday 23rd April 2016 in the Mills Observatory.

 The guest speaker was Kate Treharne, Dundee's community allotments officer, who spoke about community gardens in the city.